Swetrix/swetrix/docs/api/stats.md

 ---

 :::caution
-The API is currently in beta and be a subject to change in future.
+The API is currently in beta and might be a subject to change in future.
 :::

 Swetrix provides the ability to retrieve aggregated data not only through the UI, but also programmatically using API queries.